denitram/getting-cleaning-data/README.md

 Step 1 delivers the data frame **data1** which contains 10299 observations and 563 variables.

 ### Step 2 -
 Requirement: `dplyr` package
 Add the column's headers to the data set obtained in step 1 using the `colnames()` function.
 Select only the columns which contain the strings 'mean', 'Mean or 'std' in the header label using the `select` verb from the `dplyr` package.
 Step 2 delivers the data frame **data2** which contains 10299 observations and 88 variables.

 ### Step 3
+Load the file `activity_labels.txt` in `R` and label the two columns `id` and `activity`.
+Merge the `activity_labels` with the data set `data2` obtained in setp 2.
+Remove the `activity_id` column.
+Step 3 delivers the data frame **data3** which contains 10299 observations and 88 variables, where the descriptive activity names are been added.

 *